Mourning Dove

 Habitat

-Farms, towns, open woods, roadsides, grasslands.
-Found in almost any kind of open or semi-open habitat in temperate parts of North America, including forest clearings, farmland, suburbs, prairies, deserts.
-May be most common in edge habitats having both trees and open ground, but also found in some treeless areas.
+Farms, towns, open woods, roadsides, and grasslands.
+The Mourning Dove is found in almost any kind of open or semi-open habitat in temperate parts of North America, including forest clearings, farmland, suburbs, prairies, and deserts.
+It may be most common in edge habitats having both trees and open ground, but it is also found in some treeless areas.
 Avoids unbroken forest.

 Behavior